devkodama/PACS-Assistant/README.md

 ## Viewport activation for EI

 PACS Assistant can activate the EI viewport under the mouse pointer when certain EI keyboard shortcuts are pressed.
-This eliminates the need to click or turn the mouse wheel to activate the viewport before you press a shortcut key.
+This eliminates the need to click the mouse button or spin the mouse wheel to activate the viewport before you press a shortcut key.

 > For example, if the `X` key is mapped to the EI Invert image tool, pressing the `X` key will first activate the viewport under the mouse pointer and *then* invert the image, since that is what you likely intended.

-In order to enable this functionality, you first need to tell PACS Assistant which shortcut keys you have mapped to which tools in EI.
-You can do this by entering a comma-separated list of shortcut keys on the Settings page.
+Before you enable this functionality, you first need to tell PACS Assistant which shortcut keys you have mapped to which tools in EI.
+Do this by entering a comma-separated list of shortcut keys on the Settings page.
 I would recommend including shortcut keys for the following tools:

 * All W/L presets
 * Invert